Mountain bike tours

 Public transport

-Take the Gotthard Express to Göschenen, then the Matterhorn Gothard Bahn to Andermatt.
+Take the Gotthard Express train to Göschenen, then the Matterhorn Gothard Bahn to Andermatt.

 Approach

-By car, take the motorway exit at Göschenen and continue for 10 minutes in the direction of Andermatt.
+By car, take the motorway exit at Göschenen and continue 10 minutes towards Andermatt.

 Parking